 What Is Deemed Rehabilitation?
 (IRPR s.18)

-The practical result: if 10 years have passed since you completed your sentence for a single offence that maps to a Canadian equivalent carrying less than a 10-year maximum, you may be admissible to Canada without any formal application.
-The border officer still has the discretion to assess your situation, but if the conditions are met, you are legally deemed rehabilitated.
+The practical result: if 10 years have passed since you completed your sentence for a single offence that maps to a Canadian equivalent carrying less than a 10-year maximum, you may be admissible without any formal application.
+There is also a 5-year path, but only where you have two or more offences that would all be minor (summary) offences in Canada.
+In every case the border officer still has the discretion to assess your situation and ask you to prove it, but if the conditions are met, you are legally deemed rehabilitated and the decision is not the officer's to refuse.

 The Three Requirements for Deemed Rehabilitation